 The Boise National Forest covers more than 2.5 million acres and includes more than 500 trails.
-Funding from the Great American Outdoors Act will be directed toward several recreation projects within the forest.
+More than 60% of Idaho is federal public land.
 (Clark Corbin/Idaho Capital Sun)

 The Boise National Forest’s Emmett Ranger District will host an open house to begin its 30-day comment period and inform the public about the Revised Sage Hen Integrated Project, according to a press release from the U.S. Forest Service.